eduardo-w-bandeira/databarn/README.md

 ```

 ## Field Definition Constraints
-1. Assigning a value of a different type than the defined field type will raise a `TypeError`.
+1. Assigning a value of a different type than the defined field type will raise a `TypeError`. `None` is always accepted, though.
 2. Altering the value of an autoincrement field will raise an `AttributeError`.
 3. Altering the value of a frozen field, after it has been assigned, will raise an `AttributeError`.
 4. Defining multiple primary keys will raise a `ValueError`.